Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 # A-new-lumped-parameter-modeling-to-evaluate-the-performance-of-wind-farm-grounding-systems
-A new lumped parameter modeling to evaluate the low-frequency performance of wind farm grounding systems
+A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters.

-This is the file folder for the article titled: A new lumped parameter modeling to evaluate the low-frequency performance of wind farm grounding systems
+This is the file folder for the article titled: A new lumped parameter modeling for wind farm grounding measurement circuits based on clamp-on ground meters
 , recently submitted to the Electrical Power Systems Research journal (ELSEVIER).

 This article addresses the impact of mutual impedance between grounding elements in measuring the grounding resistance of wind turbines using